 Finally, employers may (and often do) take a broad view of the information entitled to protection.
-But employees may bring with them deep and relevant prior knowledge, referred to as "general skill, knowledge, and experience."
+But employees may bring with them deep and relevant prior knowledge, referred to as "general skill and knowledge."
 This baseline expertise is the employee's primary contribution to the relationship and should be the employee's to keep and use in a subsequent position.
-However, when those skills are brought to bear or become enhanced on the job, a dispute may arise over whether the resulting information belongs to the employer or is properly accretive to the employee's general skill, knowledge, and experience.
+However, when those skills are brought to bear or become enhanced on the job, a dispute may arise over whether the resulting information belongs to the employer or is properly accretive to the employee's general skill and knowledge.